 I made a list of things I wanted to do.
 It looked something like this : office job, Karate practice, strength building exercise, reading, gardening, talking to family and friends, entertainment activities to keep myself sane, and so on and so forth.
 Then everything was arranged according to priority.

 At last, my 24 hours time was split up into many parts with perfect understanding of what to do each hour.
 Then came the hard part : following it.

 Making it happen

 I may not be so bad in sticking to a routine as many.
-Used to keep a sketch of what to do and when so I was not completely hopeless.
+I used to keep a sketch of what to do and when.
+So I was not completely hopeless.
 I prioritize well and work accordingly.
 But occasionally, would cut myself lax.
 Recently these occasions came more frequently.

 I knew this well.
 And for sure was frustrated about it.
 But that little evil called laziness could not be exorcised from me.

 But now, I said to myself, is the time to prove myself that I can be disciplined.
 I started the very day, because the ‘next day’ usually has a tendency to extend infinitely into the future.